 OBESITY AND DIABETES – THE COMING EPIDEMIC?

 BBC Radio 4 listeners with sharp ears may have noticed a shocking item recently on obesity.
-It is growing so fast in America that diabetes is predicted to affect 52% of their population within 10 years.
+It is growing so fast in America that diabetes is predicted to affect 52% of their population within 10 years, and many of them could have troublres with reverse insulin resistance.
 As with many social trends from America, the UK would seem bound to follow.

 This frightening statistic is highlighted by Aza Raskin, the whizz kid founder of Firefox who has turned his not inconsiderable talents to the challenge of developing practical tools to turn back the tide of obesity threatening to sweep away the good health of the Western world.